Neurology/Neurosurgery for Pets in Colorado Springs

 Pets can experience many of the same brain, spinal cord and neuromuscular disorders that people do.
-Because diagnosis and treatment of neurological disease can be complex and challenging, primary care veterinarians often work with a specialist in neurology to provide the optimal care.
+Because diagnosis and treatment of a neurological disease can be complex and challenging, primary care veterinarians often work with a specialist in neurology to provide the optimal care.

-At Powers Pet Emergency and Specialty, we have a board-certified veterinary neurologist/neurosurgeon on our staff who is the only specialist with this dual certification and specific qualifications in the entire state—and one of only seven individuals worldwide who is double-boarded in these specialties.
+At Powers Pet Emergency and Specialty, we have a board-certified veterinary neurologist/surgeon on our staff who is the only specialist with this dual certification and specific qualifications in the entire state—and one of only seven individuals worldwide who is double-boarded in these specialties.
 It’s an unparalleled depth of expertise, ensuring that your pet receives an exceptionally high level of care.

 Rainier Ko, DVM, MS

 Some of the most common conditions for which this region’s primary care veterinarians and concerned pet parents turn to our neurology specialist include: